 The importance of eating more protein with every meal and snack

 I recommend women include more protein in their diets because most women are terrible at eating enough.
 We need protein for lots of different things because it balances blood sugar.

-It slows down the release of carbohydrate into the body which keeps you going for longer.
+It slows down the release of carbohydrates into the body which keeps you going for longer.
 When you read some of these weird crash diets, a lot of protein is included because it can help to reduce sugar cravings.

 It also has masses of other roles and we’re literally made of protein.
 Every cell in the body is made of protein.
-When you start to worry about your skin, your hair, your nails, if we’re having enough protein, it’s going to keep those strong and you’ll not have hair or nails splitting and thinning.
+When you start to worry about your skin, your hair, your nails, if you’re having enough protein, it’s going to keep those strong and you’ll not have hair or nails splitting and thinning.

 Issues in those areas are very common for women in mid-life.
 One of the things I say is to eat protein with every meal and snack.

 When I say protein, it doesn’t have to be meat and fish.
 Your nuts and seeds are a great source of protein that can be from your breakfast.
 You’ve got things like soya, quinoa, all the pulses, beans and lentils, hummus and chickpeas.

 There are lots of ways of factoring those into your diet much more regularly.
 Men are great at getting enough protein.
 We have every right to be as strong as men.

 Getting magnesium, calcium and iron from leafy green vegetables

 Leafy green vegetables are a massive one-stop shop for menopause-friendly nutrients.
 By leafy greens, I’m thinking of things like spinach, rocket, watercress, and cabbage.